 Best foot forward to the Festival

 Stylish but comfortable and practical footwear is an absolute must at Cheltenham.
-Elegant fitted long leather boot always works, as do Spanish riding boots.
+An elegant fitted long leather boot always works, as do Spanish riding boots.
 Just ensure the heel is turf friendly.
 You don’t want to get stuck as you’re cheering on the winner up the hill.
 Dubarry has a wide selection of boots.
 This includes its Downpatrick long boots and, increasingly popular, shorter lengths such a these Bray Chelsea boots.
 (See below.)

 To top it all off